-Take a guided tour, available every day (in Spanish) at 4pm; and keep an eye out for tours in English, coming soon.
+Take a guided tour, available on weekends at 12pm (in Spanish on Saturdays and Catalan on Sundays); and keep an eye out for tours in English, which are apparently in the works.
 On your way out, have a vermouth and barandilla (assortment of light tapas) at the vermouth bar downstairs, Matalaranya.

 (€13.50 entry & audioguide / €16 fast pass & audioguide / €20 guided tour.
 Last entry is at 6pm.)